skip to main content

 Principle 4: Embed effective risk management, considering both opportunities and threats, throughout the organisation.

 The Audit Committee, on behalf of the Board, reviews the risk environment faced by the Group on a regular basis and how the Group manages and mitigates these risks.
-The Board has effective risk management embedded throughout the organisation which includes approval limits, internal policies, codes of conduct, health and safety and IT controls.
+The Board has effective risk management processes embedded throughout the organisation which includes approval limits, internal policies, codes of conduct, health and safety and IT controls.

 The Board receives an assessment of risks from the Executive Directors.
 This assessment is reviewed at Board meetings.
 In addition, the Audit Committee also considers the quality and effectiveness of the Group’s risk management procedures.

 A comprehensive budgeting process is completed once a year and is reviewed and approved by the Board.
 The Group’s results, as compared against budget are reported to the Board monthly and discussed in detail at each meeting of the Board.
 The Group uses a system which includes strategic planning, annual budgets, monthly reviews, KPI (Key Performance Indictors) reporting and forecast updates.
 Areas covered by this system include revenue, profit, working capital, capital investment and quality.
-On the recommendation of the Audit Committee, the Board has determined that an internal audit function is not required due to the small size of the Company’s administrative function and the high level of Director review and authorisation of transactions.
-The Board will keep this matter under review as the Group develops.

 The principal elements of the Group’s internal control system include: